-Alphabet, Inc. is the holding company that owns Google, along with a portfolio of other companies and assets.
-Among these many entities – including Calico, Chronicle, Dandelion, DeepMind, Google Fiber, Waymo and numerous others – Google is certainly first and foremost.
+Alphabet Inc. is the holding company that owns Google, along with a portfolio of other companies and assets.
+Among these many entities – including Calico, Sidewalk Labs, Chronicle, Dandelion, DeepMind, Google Fiber, Waymo and numerous others – Google is certainly first and foremost.
 By itself, even Google is no simple beast, though.
-It acts as the umbrella company for all of Alphabet's business with an internet focus or connection, including the Android mobile OS, YouTube and Google Search, among many more elements.
+It acts as the umbrella company for all of Alphabet’s business with an internet focus or connection, including the Android mobile OS, YouTube and Google Search, among many other elements.

 Given all this, Google has powerful incentives to create and get behind a potent and well-regarded certification program for the Google Cloud Platform.
 Its efforts over the past two or three years are starting to pay some dividends, as an upcoming chart of job board search results will illustrate.
 But first, let’s take a look at the Google Cloud Platform certification portfolio as it currently stands.